Katie Bradley – Folkestone’s International Blues Singer

 British Blues Awards winner

 Katie Bradley has been nominated for the British Blues Awards with her song writing as well as vocal talents.
 Her album the Anchor Baby Sessions won her vocalist and song-writer of the year in 2015.
-This year she has a new release coming out called No Return.
+In 2018 she released another album called No Return.
 Katie’s collaborated with Richie Lane and this focuses on their acoustic talents.
 “It’s back to the rootsy-ness of blues, with flavours of Americana and folk with some blue-grassy undertones.
 I’m branching out, but it’s still blues!”

-The duo already have festivals in the diary for next year and are planning a mini-European tour to Germany and Belgium.
+The duo toured Europe’s Blues Festivals and are planning a mini-European tour to Germany and Belgium.
 Katie and Richie want to turn their EP into a full album and go to the States and become recognised as blues artists there.
 With the help of Roulette Media, a record label based in Deal, Kent, they hope to get accepted.

 How hard is that to go to the US and get accepted – what do you have to do?